 Both paraplegia and tetraplegia can be expressed in total and partial varieties, making for four main possible combinations of paralysis that might be caused by central spinal stenosis: complete tetraplegic, incomplete or partial tetraplegic, complete paraplegic, and incomplete or partial paraplegic.

-Explanation of Being Paralyzed by Spinal Stenosis
+Explanation of Spinal Stenosis Paralysis